 The ELO Forum in Toronto maintained its track record of being the “must-attend” annual event for committed Christian marketplace and entrepreneurial leaders.
-As one attendee put it, the Forum was “Inspiring, encouraging and challenging.
+As one attendee put it, the Forum was “inspiring, encouraging and challenging.
 I was reminded that we are called to make disciples in whatever we do.”

 What were some takeaways?
 “Create something magnificent.”
 “Embrace the call to boldly engage in the public sphere.”
 The realization that “opportunity abounds in our place of work to be a witness for God and to seize the opportunity for businesspeople to affect positive change.”

 With a few last-minute registrations, the Grand Ballroom at the Toronto Airport Marriott Hotel was completely sold out.
-The ELO Forum succeeds due to the collective effort of ELO advisory board members, sponsors, table hosts, supporting organizations, volunteers and ELO staff.
+The ELO Forum succeeds due to the collective effort of ELO advisory board members, sponsors, table hosts, supporting organizations, volunteers, and ELO staff.

 The assembled community had much opportunity to interact with speakers through Q&A with presenters and with one another.
 There were four networking sessions spread throughout the day.
 As one attendee put it, “I am encouraged that I am not alone in my journey as an entrepreneur to advance God’s kingdom.”

 Michael Lloyd, Principal, Wycliffe Hall, University of Oxford and instructor in the ELO Oxford Programme, spoke about the nine essential qualities of biblical leadership.

-Eva Lau, Co-Founder, Two Small Fish Ventures, Toronto, talked about her faith and entrepreneurial journey.
+Eva Lau, Co-Founder, Two Small Fish Ventures, talked about her faith and entrepreneurial journey.
 She delved into her venture capital activities and spoke about her role in Wattpad, which gets 80 million visitors per month.

-Ben Burmaster, Founder & CEO, Snuggle Bugz, Toronto, with locations across Canada, spoke about the how and why of mentoring.
+Ben Burmaster, Founder & CEO, Snuggle Bugz, with locations across Canada, spoke about the how and why of mentoring.
 He highlighted the vital role of mentoring in the spiritual growth of marketplace leaders.

-Shant Mardirosian, Founder, The Burger’s Priest, talked about growing his burger chain from zero to 14 locations over a seven-year period and then and selling out.
+Shant Mardirosian, Founder, The Burger’s Priest, talked about growing his burger chain from zero to fourteen locations over a seven-year period and then and selling out.
 As one attendee said, “Shant’s Integrated and real approach to life, business and impact was a major take-away.”
 Shant also talked about The Fourth Man in the Fire Pizzeria, his recently-launched venture.

-Ray Pennings, Co-Founder, Cardus, Ottawa, spoke in a compelling and authoritative manner about “Private Business, Public Faith.”
+Ray Pennings, Co-Founder, Cardus, spoke in a compelling and authoritative manner about “Private Business, Public Faith.”
 Armed with a slew of research, he elucidated upon the important role and presence of faith in society, despite misreporting in media.

-Richard Blackaby, Blackaby Ministries International, Atlanta, Ga, shared tales from marketplace leaders and addressed the issue of the spiritual disciplines of leadership.
+Richard Blackaby, Blackaby Ministries International, shared tales from marketplace leaders and addressed the issue of the spiritual disciplines of leadership.
 One attendee noted that “I loved the personal human stories that Richard shared.
 I learn most through real-life examples of ordinary people doing amazing things.”

 In short, the ELO Forum in Toronto continues to be the most important event for Christian marketplace and entrepreneurial leaders each year in Toronto and is a vital opportunity to be connected with peers, to be equipped and inspired for difference-making and to celebrate examples in the marketplace.